-The Galaxy Note 9 is the biggest and best Samsung has to offer in 2018, but it’s not perfect.
-While this phone has tons of cool features you’ll love, users are also dealing with Galaxy Note 9 problems.
-To help owners, below is a list of common problems you may experience and how to fix them.
+The Galaxy Note 9 is the biggest and best Samsung has to offer right now, but that doesn’t mean it’s perfect.
+While this phone has tons of cool features you’ll love, users are also dealing with frustrating problems, like the camera freezing.
+This guide goes over the most common Galaxy Note 9 problems and how to fix them.

 How to Fix Galaxy Note 9 Apps That Aren’t Full Screen

-A problem we keep hearing about thanks to Samsung’s big screen is apps not using the entire display.
-Your Note 9 has a big 6.4-inch screen that’s longer and skinnier than most.
-They’re using a 2:1 aspect ratio to ensure a screen this size is still easy to hold and use.
+Your Note 9 has a big 6.4-inch screen that’s longer and skinnier than most devices.
+Samsung is using a new 2:1 aspect ratio to ensure a screen this size is still easy to hold and use.
 This is also why some apps have black bars at the top and bottom, similar to the black bars on a widescreen TV.
+It

 Most apps and games scale up to fit the entire screen, and if not here’s a quick and easy fix.

 - Pull down the notification bar and head to Settings (gear-shaped icon near the top right)

 - Tap on Display